I am a costume designer for film, television and theatre. I have worked on many productions mainly in the UK. But I have also worked abroad.

 Should you require further details please take a look at my CV and also my about page, or contact me or my agent using the contact form.

 I can only offer work placements or experience or training through the production company I am working with at the time.
-I am currently designing Liar for the Williams Brothers on ITV.
-I cannot offer any trainee positions or work experience at the moment.
+I am currently designing The Split, made by Sister Pictures/Sundance/AMC for the BBC.
+I will be looking for a trainee to help between June and October and I have to start with Creative Skillset.